Salish Lodge & Spa perched above Snoqualmie Falls

 Setting the Stage – White Tail Falls

-The majestic White Tail Falls in Twin Peaks is first introduced to viewers during the opening credits of the Pilot Episode.
+The majestic White Tail Falls in Twin Peaks is first introduced to viewers during the opening credits of the Pilot episode.
 In reality, the falls are known as Snoqualmie Falls in Snoqualmie, Washington.
 This Setting the Stage story takes a look at the falls as seen throughout the three seasons of Twin Peaks.

-Page 62 of the “Twin Peaks Access Guide to the Town” describes White Tail Falls:
+White Tail Falls are described on page 62 of the “Twin Peaks Access Guide to the Town”:

 “More than 350,000 visitors travel to Twin Peaks every year to fish, hike, attend the county fair (and to help judge the annual cherry and huckleberry pie contests!), go bird watching, river rafting, log rolling, and to gape at the glorious White Tail Falls, which are even taller (though not as wide) than the Niagara Falls.